Chapter 8: Pivoting to New Romance Publishing Lines

-←Return to Chapter 7: I Got This (I Think):
+Return to Chapter 7: I Got This (I Think):

 It was mid-1998 and I was starting to get into a good groove of selling romance manuscripts to Harlequin Love & Laughter and to Bantam Loveswept.
 My Harlequin editor Brenda Chin had also asked me to pitch a story for another line she edited, the Harlequin Temptation line.
 That was an exciting promotion for me because the line was more successful.
 I was writing and delivering manuscripts while doing staggered revisions and line edits and copyedits and cover art forms and a dozen other sets of tasks required for the lifecycle of a romance novel.
 I absolutely loved it, but between my demanding new career and my personal commitments, it felt as if I never had a free moment.
 Writing is like that—you can feel as if you should always be working on a story.

 One thing that kept me sane was meeting every week with my critique group, writers I'd met through Georgia Romance Writers.
 We would meet on a weekday evening at a restaurant that was central to all of us.
 We spent the first few minutes catching up and sharing news.
-Then we ordered our meals, and while we waited for our food, we would focus on one person's pages that we'd taken home the week before, then read and wrote comments directly on the pages.
+Then we ordered our meals, and while we waited for our food, we would focus on one person's pages that we'd taken home the week before to read and write comments directly on the pages.
 We took turns going through the pages and giving our critiques, asking questions, and doling out advice to fix problems.
 While we ate and afterward, we'd finish everyone's critique.
 Sometimes members would bring a one-page idea, sometimes members would bring 20 pages.
 Sometimes we agreed on how to improve a story, sometimes we didn't, and it was always up to the writer being critiqued as to whether to take members' advice.
 We were all at different stages of our careers—half of the group members were published with active contracts, and the rest of the members were actively writing and submitting ideas to various publishers.
 We were all invested in each other's success and cheered each other on.
 We celebrated good news and commiserated over bad news.

 All of us were writing romance, but in different subgenres (with different audiences): romantic comedy, romantic suspense, paranormal romance, sweet romance, multi-cultural and African American romance.
 You might think that would make it harder to critique each other, but it allowed us to read each other's pages as a reader, and not someone who also wrote that type of romance.
 And critiquing someone else's pages is the surest way to improve your own writing—it's much easier to see mistakes someone else is making, then realize you're making the same mistakes!
 In my experience, the success of a writing critique group has less to do with all the members writing in similar genres, and more to do with everyone having the same level of commitment and ambition.